NihaalManaf/tp/docs/DeveloperGuide.md

 #### Overview

 The Status View and Tag View feature provides visual feedback to users about which filters are currently active when using the `find` command.
-When users search for customers by status (e.g., `find s:Contacted`) or tags (e.g., `find t:friends`), dedicated UI panels automatically update to display the active filters, making it easy to see what subset of data is being viewed.
+When users search for customers by status (e.g. `find s:Contacted`) or tags (e.g. `find t:friends`), dedicated UI panels automatically update to display the active filters, making it easy to see what subset of data is being viewed.

 #### Architecture